 - The women working in Georgia’s dangerous mines

 - Residents and eco-activists protest against mine development in north Armenia

 - Op-ed: What did the rallies against Namakhvani HPP show?

 Street vendors can be encountered on every corner of the city.
 Previously, shops used to be located in the buildings, however, as time passed, underwear, T-shirts, caps, and socks began to be sold right on the pavement, and everything costs no more than 10 GEL here.

-People are selling greens, fruits and vegetables on the roadside.
-Women from nearby villages travel here early in the morning and take the last bus to get home late at night.
+People are selling greens, fruits, and vegetables on the roadside, and women from nearby villages travel here early in the morning and take the last bus to get home late at night.

-There are always many people outside the Chiatura food pantry.
-People gather there early in the morning to get a free portion of food – they will sit on a bench there and discuss thousands of things.
+There is always a crowd outside the Chiatura food pantry.
+People gather there early in the morning to get a free portion of food.
+While waiting, visitors sit on the bench and discuss all sorts of things with each other.

 Photographer David Tabagari traveled to the steep rock-bound cablecar town to capture how the city is falling slowly into decay.